Skip to main content

 • You can also make use of a proxy server

-Sending data from the ERP server
+Sending Data From the ERP Server

-On a daily basis, data is extracted from your ERP server and sent to Netstock.
+Daily, data is extracted from your ERP server and sent to Netstock.

 On the ERP server, the connector:

-• Runs the extracts against your ERP, creates standard csv files and compresses them using bzip2
+• Runs the extracts against your ERP, creates standard CSV files and compresses them using bzip2

-• Communicates with the Comms server using Secure FTP and your private key to send the compressed data via the encrypted channel, followed by an end of transmission web service call
+• Communicates with the Comms server using Secure FTP and your private key to send the compressed data via the encrypted channel, followed by an end-of-transmission web service call

 On the Comms server:

-• The data is sent to the App server using Secure FTP
+• The data is sent to the app server using Secure FTP

-On the App server:
+On the app server:

-• Upon receipt of the data, the files are unzipped and MD5 validation totals in a meta-data file are compared with the MD5 values computed for each file sent
+• Upon receipt of the data, the files are unzipped, and MD5 validation totals in a meta-data file are compared with the MD5 values computed for each file sent

-• Once it is established that the correct data has been received, the data is imported into your instance of the App
+• Once it is established that the correct data has been received, the data is imported into your instance of the app

-Sending data to the ERP server
+Sending Data to the ERP Server

 On a more frequent basis, data such as recommended orders or custom reports are sent back to the ERP.

-On the App server:
+On the app server:

 • When a file is created, the Comms server is notified via a web service call